Effective Quantization of Muon Optimizer States: Background

 \section{Background}

-\subsection{Quantization for optimizers}
+\subsection{Quantization for Optimizers}

-Quantization is the process of reducing the precision of numerical representations by mapping a value expressed in a richer way into a simpler one.
+Quantization is the process of reducing the precision of numerical representations by mapping a value in a larger set to one in a smaller discrete set.
 For example, representing a real number as a 32-bit floating-point value, or converting a 32-bit float into an 8-bit integer, are both forms of quantization.
-In deep learning, model parameters and optimizer states are typically stored as 32-bit floating-point numbers, making their conversion to lower-precision formats a primary goal of quantization.
+In deep learning, model parameters and optimizer states are typically stored as 32-bit floating-point numbers, making their quantization to lower-precision formats a primary goal for memory efficiency.

-For instance, linear quantization is a method (among many) to quantize the state tensor $\textbf{X}$ of an optimizer from 32-bit floats to 8-bit integers.
-This involves (a) dividing all the floats in the tensor by the absolute max to get a normalization constant $S = \max(|\textbf{X}|)$ and (b) mapping the normalized value to the integer $i$ in the range $-127$ to $127$, using uniform spacing of the normalized values in $[-1, 1]$, written as $i = \text{round}\left(\frac{\textbf{X}}{S} \times 127\right)$.
-Dequantization then converts the codebook index back by multiplying with the previously stored normalization constant to recover $\widetilde{\Xb} = \frac{S}{127}\times i$.
+For instance, linear quantization is a method (among many) to quantize the state tensor $\xb$ of an optimizer from 32-bit floats to 8-bit integers.
+Specifically, the $8$-bit integer linear quantization of $\zb$ may be computed as: